jbramburger/DataDrivenDynSyst/README.md

 To improve numerical performance, some work related to scripts in Chapter 4 use a Chebyshev function basis instead of monomials.
 This requires the Chebfun package for MATLAB, which can be freely downloaded at: https://www.chebfun.org/download/

 ## **Repository Contents**
-This repository currently contains four folders, each associated to a chapter of the text.
+This repository currently contains six folders, each associated to a chapter of the text.
 They are organized as follows:

 - **Chapter 1**: [**Dynamical Systems: Old and New**](https://github.com/jbramburger/DataDrivenDynSyst/tree/main/Dynamical%20Systems%20Old%20and%20New).
 This folder contains MATLAB scripts to reproduce the results from Chapter 1 of the textbook.
 More details can be found in the heading of each script.
 Organization is as follows:
     - `spiral_POD.m` applies proper orthogonal decomposition (POD) to a spiral wave solution of a PDE.